Defying global pressure, Maduro seeks re-election in Venezuela

 On the streets, many Venezuelans are disillusioned and angry over the election: They criticize Maduro for economic hardships and the opposition for its dysfunctional splits.

-Reeling from a fifth year of recession, falling oil production and US sanctions blocking new debt issues, Venezuela is seeing growing levels of malnutrition and hunger, hyperinflation, and mass emigration.
+Reeling from the fifth year of recession, falling oil production and US sanctions blocking new debt issues, Venezuela is seeing growing levels of malnutrition and hunger, hyperinflation, and mass emigration.

 “If you give me victory, I will defeat the economic war,” Maduro roared at his final campaign event, blaming opponents for the country’s mess but giving no specifics of possible reforms to nearly two decades of state-led economic policies.